Ravieroy/paperless-journal/docs/LinuxStuffs/Dolphin installation on GNOME.md

 sudo apt install qt5ct
 ```

-Now this app is similar to [[lxappearance]] and manages the theming for qt-based app.
+This app manages the theming for qt-based app.
 It can be run graphically just by searching `qt5ct` but it will complain about environment issues which we will resolve now.
 Follow this [answer](https://unix.stackexchange.com/questions/502722/dolphin-background-and-font-color-are-both-white/660222#660222) for more details

 **Step 3 : Set environment**